josephdpurcell/how-to-remove-invasive-plants/presentations/2025-01-27-IGC/content.md

 - Think in geological time.
 You may not see results in your lifetime.
 - 1 square foot at a time, 1 year at a time.
-- Remember first principles: do it because it's right, not because it's easy or for results
+- Remember first principles: do it because it's right, not because it's easy or for results.
-- Community support: you aren't alone in the struggle
-- Don't do it alone: invasive removal is a communal effort
+- You aren't alone, don't do it alone.
+Invasive removal is a communal effort.

 Note: someone named Liz overheard me and went on a rant about how hard it is to promote native plants